Posted March 13, 2023

 When S Corporation Election Might Make Sense for a C Corporation

-A business’s goals will impact whether the S Corp election is a good fit.
+A business’s goals will impact whether the S Corporation election is a good fit.
 I encourage business owners to discuss the pros and cons with their attorney and tax advisor.

-Some situations when it might be advantageous for a C Corp to elect S Corp status are:
+Some situations when it might be advantageous for a C Corporation to elect S Corporation status are:

-• When the C Corp’s shareholders want to retain their level of personal liability protection while enjoying the pass-through taxation of the S Corp election.
+• When the C Corp’s shareholders want to retain their level of personal liability protection while enjoying the pass-through taxation of the S Corporation election.

 • If the business owners will rely on the business profits to pay for their daily living expenses.

-• If the C Corp shareholders intend to be in the business for a limited time or sell the business in the future.
+• If the C Corporation shareholders intend to be in the business for a limited time or sell the business in the future.

 Again, every business has its own unique circumstances to consider, so it’s helpful to get professional guidance when making decisions related to business entities and tax matters.